Reports & Exports

 Filters are not limited to the reports workflow.
 They are the core cross-filtering mechanism for the entire dashboard.
 When you apply a filter, every API query sent by the dashboard includes that filter parameter, so KPIs, the chart, and all panels update consistently.

 You can also apply filters by clicking values in dashboard panels.
 For example, clicking "Google" in the Sources panel adds a Source is Google filter.
-The filter badge bar below the header shows all active filters with X buttons to remove individual ones.
+Clicking another row in the same panel (say, "Bing") merges into the existing filter as a multi-value Source is Google, Bing instead of adding a duplicate row.
+The filter badge bar below the header shows all active filters with × buttons to remove individual ones.